When kids don’t have access to high-quality sex education, or “sex ed,” they have an obvious, but unreliable alternative: Google.

 Advocates for comprehensive sex ed point out that some kids are being taught completely false things about sex — and that could have deadly consequences.

 For example, a study of 604 students who received abstinence-only sex ed found that one-third believed male condoms never prevent the spread of STDs and HIV.
-But in fact, the Centers for Disease Control and Prevention (CDC) reports that “consistent and correct use of the male latex condom reduces the risk of transmission.”
+But in fact, the Centers for Disease Control and Prevention (CDC) that “consistent and correct use of the male latex condom reduces the risk of transmission.”

 Equally false is the assertion in one abstinence-only teacher’s guide, called Reasonable Reasons to Wait, that “AIDS can be transmitted by skin-to-skin contact,” according to a report from SIECUS.